 - 2D Fundamentals

 - 3D Fundamentals

 - Studio Fundamentals

 - Drawing I

 - Drawing II

 - Color Theory and Practice

+- Figure Drawing

+- Intro to Digital Arts

 During the sophomore and junior years, students have the opportunity to delve into areas of possible interest by selecting from seven media-specific courses.
 Each course focuses on the medium's techniques, skills, concepts, history, materials, methods and process.
 Students are encouraged to develop a solid understanding of the underlying concepts and ideas that inform art making.
 Introductory through advanced studio courses in a specific media provide students with innovative ways of thinking and creating.

 Students select an area of emphasis through Introductory, Intermediate and Advanced courses in:

-- Ceramics
+- ceramics

-- Digital art
+- digital art

-- Jewelry/metals
+- jewelry/metals

-- Painting
+- painting

-- Photography
+- photography

-- Printmaking
+- printmaking

-- Sculpture
+- sculpture

 In the senior year, the student's primary focus is on creating a coherent body of personal work.
 Students are given individual workspace and are challenged to excel through weekly faculty reviews and critiques with guest artists and the arts faculty.
-Toward the end of the students' final semester, students celebrate their accomplishments by showing their best work in the BFA exhibition at our Museum of Contemporary Native Art and in the campus' Balzer Primitive Edge Gallery.
-Our small class sizes, accomplished faculty (over half are native artists from the U.S. and Canada), excellent facilities, and top-notch equipment provide a creative learning environment for a future in the arts.
+Toward the end of the students' final semester, students celebrate their accomplishments by showing their best work in the BFA exhibition at our Museum of Contemporary Native Art and in the campus' Balzer Contemporary Edge Gallery.
+Our small class sizes, accomplished faculty (over half are native artists from the U.S. and Canada), excellent facilities, and top-notch equipment provide a creative learning environment for a future in the visual arts.